pathfindR offers various functionality to visualize the enrichment results. In this vignette, I try to demonstrate these functionalities.

 )

-Alternatively (i.e., for other types of non-KEGG/non-H.sapiens enrichment analyses), an interaction diagram per enriched term can be generated again via visualize_terms().
-These diagrams are also saved as PNG files in a directory called “term_visualizations” under the current working directory:
+Alternatively (i.e., for other types of non-KEGG enrichment analyses), an interaction diagram per enriched term can be generated again via visualize_terms().
+These diagrams are also returned as a list of ggraph objects:

 input_processed <- input_processing(example_pathfindR_input)